Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Meditations/Meditation 596.md

 The idea and reality that it is possible, while being present in embodied form, to empty one's self and become a pure living conduit of the Spirit, and therefore Consciousness, of God, is the highest mystery and Goal of our existence.
-Oh to taste the Divine ecstacy of progressive union with God!
+Oh to taste the Divine ecstasy of progressive union with God!

 ___